 Addiction is a unique disease.
 While it’s not a curable condition, it is treatable.
 Those who struggle with chemical dependency can overcome most of the effects of addiction to live a normal, healthy life.

-To assist treatment providers and therapists to better help patients who are in active addiction, alcoholism researchers Carlo C. DiClemente and J. O. Prochaska developed their stages of change in addiction recovery, which is a model that highlights some of the underlying processes of addiction to help people overcome harmful and habitual behaviors.
+To assist treatment providers and therapists to better help patients who are in active addiction, alcoholism researchers Carlo C. DiClemente and J. O. Prochaska developed their stages of change in drug addiction recovery, which is a model that highlights some of the underlying processes of addiction to help people overcome harmful and habitual behaviors.

 These stages of change could be applied to a range of behaviors, from sex addiction and overeating to smoking and alcoholism.
 More specifically, the six stages of change can be used to indicate an individual’s readiness or current capacity to change their lives.